bhauman/bhauman.github.com/drafts/inline-eval.md

 where you were already looking.
 No context change needed to see the code run.

-You may have also noticed that you can evaluate smaller parts of an expression, like `(/ 8 2)`, just as easily as a full expression.
-You can also evaluate expressions that span multiple lines as well.
+You may have noticed that you can evaluate smaller parts of an expression, like `(/ 8 2)`, just as easily as a full expression.
+You can also evaluate expressions that span multiple lines.

 > Lisp languages make it simple to write editor tools that can do
 > this.
 Detecting an expression delimited by parenthesis is trivial.

-I don't know about you, but I frequently forget function names, and sometimes, instead of searching for them, I simply try evaluating them inline to see if they exist and if they behave the way I expect them to.
+This flexibility of inline evaluation becomes particularly valuable in everyday coding.
+For instance, when I forget function names, and instead of searching for them, I simply try evaluating them inline to see if they exist and if they behave the way I expect them to.

 For example, I know I created a function that renders HTML into a `div` above the editor, but I can't remember if it's called